EhsanRetr/Django_RestAPI_TaskApp/README.md

 # Django Rest Api

 this project maded by rest framework and other authentication frameworks too in this case you can connect this app to any front ui as possible

 ## Install

-`pip install -r requiements.txt` you need install all of it
+`pip install -r requirements.txt` you need install all of it

 ## Run the Project